ChristopheSteininger/c4/readme.md

 solve time significantly.

 Compiling will generate five executables:
 1. **c4**: Solves a single position then prints the result and search statistics.
+Used to generate the table above.
 2. **play**: Interactive program to play against the solver.
 3. **test**: Runs unit tests, then tests and benchmarks the solver using positions with independently verified scores.